Working With the Inspectors

 Select and touch an object with two fingers, and then rotate the fingers (or pivot one around the other) to rotate the object.
 While rotating the object, you’ll notice that a blue angle indicator appears within the object, and a tiny popover appears showing you the degree of the angle.

-Any color well can have its color dragged to an object on the canvas or to another color well.
-When you drag to an object, you can drop the color on the object’s stroke, fill, or text.
+Any color swatch in the Colors window can be dragged to an object on the canvas or to an inspector’s color control.
+When you drag a color swatch to an object, you can drop the color on the object’s fill, stroke, or text (label) color.

 In places where you can enter measurements, such as in the Geometry inspector, values are shown in the current ruler units, or, if there is no unit scale, in the Units inspector.
 You can, however, enter values in any unit type that is available in the ruler, such as miles or kilometers.
 As soon as you finish entering the value, OmniGraffle converts it to the correct units automatically.

-You can also perform simple arithmetic and mix units.
-Add (+), subtract (−), multiply (*), or divide (/) numbers right in the input fields.
+You can also perform simple arithmetic in the input fields; for example, add (+), subtract (−), multiply (*), or divide (/).

 Coloring Shapes with the Fill Inspector

-Use the Fill inspector to choose a color or gradient to fill the inside of the selected shapes.
-Depending on the type of fill you’ve selected, the Fill inspector adapts to provide the controls you need to adjust the fill’s settings.
+Use the Fill inspector to choose a color, gradient, or pattern to fill the inside of the selected shapes.
+Depending on the type of fill you’ve selected in the Fill Type pop-up menu, the Fill inspector adapts to provide the controls you need to adjust the fill’s settings.

 The Fill inspector has the following controls:

-- Fill Type: Use the pop-up menu at the top of the inspector to choose from the nine kinds of fill: Solid, Linear Gradient, Radial Gradient, Double Linear Gradient, Double Radial Gradient, Stipple, Marker, Squiggle, and Plastic.
+Fill Type: Use the pop-up menu at the top of the inspector to choose from the nine fill types, including: Solid, Linear Gradient, Radial Gradient, Double Linear Gradient, Double Radial Gradient, Stipple, Marker, Squiggle, and Plastic.
 The No Fill option is also available as an option for objects where transparency is desired.

-- Fill Color: Located on the left side of the Fill inspector is the Fill Color popup.
-Clicking the arrows lets you choose from one of 13 preset colors, or you can click on the color well to the left of the arrows to open the Colors palette to blend your own color.
+Fill Color: Located underneath the Fill Type pop-up menu is the Fill Color pop-up.
+Clicking the arrows lets you choose from one of 12 preset colors, or you can click on the color well to the left of the arrows to open the Colors palette to blend your own color.

-- Fill Blend Type: The Fill Blend Type popup lets you choose how to blend the currently selected object’s fill with objects on the same Canvas.
+Blending Mode: The Blending Mode pop-up lets you choose how to blend the currently selected object’s fill with objects on the same canvas.
 By default, this is set to No Effect.

 Some additional notes about the Fill inspector: